 Though we are a nation of individuals, there is a shared ethic undergirding the American experience.
 So did the Founding Fathers “mutually pledge to each other our lives, our fortunes, and our sacred honor” in signing the Declaration of Independence.

-That pledge and declaration gave birth not only to the nation, but to the concept of American Exceptionalism whose legacy has brought the country through the depths of a Civil War and the world through the cataclysm of two world wars.
-It is not just the nation, herself, but the world at large that has been guided by the even keel of this grand ship of state.
+That pledge and declaration gave birth not only to the nation, but to the concept of American Exceptionalism, whose legacy has brought the country through the depths of a Civil War and the planet through the cataclysm of two world wars.
+It is not just the nation, then, but the world at large that has been guided by the even keel of this grand ship of state.

-The danger, then, is not only what a particular candidate will say or might do once in office, but also what others may say or do in response.
+The risk that currently confronts us is not only what a particular candidate might say or do once in office, but also what others may say or do in response.

 So say what you will about Billary (sic) – and God knows there’s plenty to say – but there isn’t any surprise there.
 After 25 years in the national spotlight as First Lady, U.S. senator, and Secretary of State, everyone knows what she’s about, us and them alike.
 It might be ungainly at times, duplicitous, even plain wrong, but there’s no mystery to it.
 She’s experienced, steady, prepared.
 She’s not going to create uncertainty or go rogue on us.